aruidev/md-juice/readme.md

 You can still override `--mdj-syntax-*` for custom hues.

 ---

 Enjoy rapid theming.
-PRs welcome.
+Issues & PRs welcome.